This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 But not all pork is created equal.

-Industrial meat simply can’t hold a candle to traditionally produced meat for quality, accountability, safety and taste.
+Industrial meat simply can’t hold a candle to traditionally produced meat for quality, accountability, sustainability, safety and taste.
 Fortunately, it is becoming easier and easier to find pasture-raised meat, including pork from pigs raised the way our ancestors raised pigs for thousands of years.